Ending soon: make your photos pop with Topaz Adjust at 40% Off

 4. Find out when you ought to utilize the camera’s flash.
 Dazzling sunlight can work to create deep shadows in the face.
 You can get rid of these shadows by using the flash on the camera, even when there is a lot of light outside.
 This is particularly true if the day is really sunny.
 If you have a choice between full flash or fill flash, the general rule is to use the fill flash for subjects five feet or closer, and the full flash for the subjects that are farther away than five feet.

-5. Understand when you are too close.
+5. Understand when you’re too close.
 While getting close makes for a much better shot most of the time, you should also avoid coming too close.
-If you are too close, your pictures will end up blurry.
+If you’re too close, your pictures will end up blurry.
 The closest focus distance on the standard digital camera is about a yard, which is roughly one step beyond the lens of your camera.
 If you move any nearer than this you may not get the nice clear pictures you desire.

-With a little care and forethought, you can take pictures that are worthy of placing in picture frames around your home and workplace.
+With a little care and forethought, you can take pictures that are worthy of framing and displaying around your home and workplace.

 About the Author: